knochez/resume_ranking_nlp/README.md

 - **Regression** — predict `matched_score`.
 Metrics: MAE, RMSE, Pearson r, Spearman ρ.
-- **Ranking** — group rows by JD; for each JD with ≥2 résumés, rank them.
+- **Ranking** — group rows by JD; for each JD with ≥2 resumes, rank them.
-  Metrics: NDCG@10, Precision@10, MRR.
-Résumés with `matched_score` ≥ the
+  Metrics: NDCG@10, Precision@10, MRR. resumes with `matched_score` ≥ the
   dataset median are treated as relevant for the binary metrics.

 ## Limitations

-- **Sequence truncation** — the cross-encoder truncates at 384 tokens; long résumés lose late-section content.
+- **Sequence truncation** — the cross-encoder truncates at 384 tokens; long resumes lose late-section content.
 - **JD leakage** — the i.i.d. split lets JDs recur across train/test; a
   by-JD split would give a stricter, more honest number.
 - **Inference cost** — the cross-encoder is O(N·M); production would use SBERT